jomielenriquez/YourFirstWeb/README.md

             // this is an interface to get all products Task<IEnumerable<Product>> GetAllProducts();

-            // Add Interface for deleting product
+            // Add Interface to Add new product
             Task AddProduct(Product product);
         }
     }